janice-cat/GenPhys2019FALL/README-en.md

 + [9 assignments (TBD, 10%) + Bonus](https://github.com/janice-cat/GenPhys2019FALL/blob/master/README-en.md#assignments)

 ## Contacting info
-* Programming TA: 陳昱蓁 (Yu-Chen Chen)
+* Programming TA: 陳昱蓁 (Yu-Chen Chen, or Janice)
 * TA hour: Thursday 5th - 7th period  @ Rm519, CCMS & New Physics Building, NTU
 * If you have any problem:
   1. Please come over during TA hour.
-  2. Contact me via mail. (with the subject: [General physics] then I could put it as a priority.) email address: R07222016@ntu.edu.tw
+  2. Contact me via mail. (with the subject: [General physics] then I could put it as a priority.)
+     :e-mail: email address: R07222016@ntu.edu.tw

 ## Assignments
 There are 9 assignments this semester.